moolleer/castle-guide/README.md

 ## Credits
+- To Merve my mentor for the guidance and help.

 ### Content
 - Inspiration from the Love Running projects zoom effect for home page and active class for the navigation links.